Coping with Difficult Moods

 Dealing With Difficult Feelings

-Everyone has lots of different emotions – happiness, excitement, sadness, anger, stress.
-That’s totally normal.
-You don’t have to feel happy all the time, and having “bad” feelings doesn’t mean there’s something wrong with you.
+Everyone has lots of different emotions — happiness, sadness, anger, frustration, excitement — and that’s totally normal!
+You don’t have to feel happy all the time, nobody does, it’s not possible.

-The trick is learning to notice your feelings, accept them, and figure out how to deal with them in healthy ways.
+We all have difficult feelings sometimes, that’s just part of being human.
+The key to learning how to cope with low moods or difficult feelings is learning to notice your feelings, accept them, and figure out how to deal with them in healthy ways.

 How to spot when you’re not feeling great